VickiLanger/CodeNewbie-Kit/README.md

 - [ ] Dev.to
 - [ ] RedHat
 - [ ] alexa99
-- [ ] aws cloud
+- [ ] AWS cloud
+- [ ] Github
-- [ ] github
+- [ ] Digital Ocean
-- [ ] digital ocean
+- [ ] This dot Modern Web
-- [ ] moderndotweb
+- [ ] CicleCI

 ---
 ## How you can help

 ### Individuals
 (this idea is in it's infancy and could use ALL ideas.
+Have ideas?
 DM me on [twitter](https://twitter.com/vicki_langer) or submit a pull request.)

  - Give ideas
- - Ask your company to sponsor/create/contribute something for the kit
+ - Ask your company to sponsor/create/contribute [something](#ideas-of-things-to-include) for the kit
  - Suggest companies that are willing to help
  - Donate your unwanted stickers

 ### Businesses

- - Create/contribute [something](https://vickilanger.github.io/CodeNewbie-Kit/#include) for the kit
+ - Create/contribute [something](#ideas-of-things-to-include) for the kit
- - Sponsor to printing of and artist compensation of zines/sketchnotes
+ - Sponsor to printing and artist compensation for a zine or sketchnote
  - Sponsor printing of cards for [Newbie Coder Problem Solving School](http://lavieencode.net/courses/ncpss/)
  - Sponsor adding these [You Belong in Tech](https://www.etsy.com/listing/737865757/you-belong-in-tech-sticker) stickers to the kit
- - Create/contribute [something](https://vickilanger.github.io/CodeNewbie-Kit/#include) Newbie friendly that helps explains how things work or how to do things
+ - Create/contribute [something](#ideas-of-things-to-include) Newbie friendly that helps explains how things work or how to do things
  - Reach out to me on [twitter](https://twitter.com/vicki_langer) and figure out how we can work together